 Here are the steps you need to take for prospecting:

 In this step, you will need to identify the problems, needs, requirements, pain points, and demographics of your target market.
 Use different data sources for your research.
-The output of this step will be the list of potential customers you want to contact and attempt to offer them your products and services.
+For example, your sales reps can use online portals, forums, and communities, Google search, and social media to find potential prospects.

 The second step is to prioritize the list of prospects based on their probability of buying, how much they are ready to spend, and their potential value as a customer for your small business.